ChatGPT Just Hit 800 Million Users — Here's What That Means For Your Job

 The Bottom Line

-The window to get ahead of this is still open.
+The window to get ahead of this shift is still open.
 But it will not stay open forever.